Why TheBrain® Software?

 She then sets about using the Knowledge Web to help solve her client’s problem.
 She can see that Tsingtao switched its banking to RBHK from Cathay Bank four years ago.
 From her “people network” within the Knowledge Web she discovers that Alejandro (who graduated from the Haas Business School at UCB a few years after she did) now works at Cathay Bank.
 She calls Alejandro and finds out that after getting poor returns in real estate, Cathay wants to diversify and is interested in reclaiming lost customers.
 Cathay soon offers Tsingtao a bridge loan at very favorable rates.

 Andrea receives a generous bonus the next quarter.”

-The knowledge management and retrieval capabilities that this account suggests is possible help explain why many Fortune 100 companies use TheBrain® software for knowledge management, as do government agencies such as the U.S. Department of Defense and the Central Intelligence Agency.
+The knowledge management and retrieval capabilities that this story suggests is possible help explain why many Fortune 100 companies use TheBrain® software for knowledge management, as do government agencies such as the U.S. Department of Defense and the Central Intelligence Agency.
 Imagine what you could do with it in your own career!
-Imagine, also, how you could use it to benefit from almost 20,000 hours of work understanding climate change.
+Imagine how much you could benefit from thousands of hours of work spent organizing everything there is to know about a topic like climate change.
 You’re imagining the Climate Web!